AjaySbecse/AjaySbecse/README.md

-- 👋 Hi, I’m AJAY S, pursuing my computer science and Engineering at Bannari Amman Institute of technology.
+- 👋 Hi, I’m Ajay, Currently working in Zoho as a full stack developer.
 - 👀 I’m interested in app development and web development.
-- 🌱 I’m currently learning flutter, android studio, React js.
+- 🌱 I’m currently learning system designs and design pattern to enhance my coding knowledge
 - 💞️ I’m looking to collaborate on open source project.
 - 📫 You can reach me by mailing. ajays.becse@gmail.com